-- (3) The threshold is the minimum amount payable for a certain level of performance stated in the LTIP award agreement.
-LTIP awards measure performance against three separate metrics described under "Long-Term Incentives in 2009 LTIP Awards" beginning on page 42, the results of which are added together for the payout (if any).
+(3) The threshold is the minimum amount payable for a certain level of performance stated in the LTIP award agreement.
+LTIP awards measure performance against three separate metrics described under "Long-Term Incentives in 2009 - LTIP Awards" beginning on page 42, the results of which are added together for the payout (if any).
 If performance falls below the stated level of performance for a metric, no amount would be paid with respect to that metric.
-Assuming any payment is earned, the minimum amount payable under the LTIP is 6.25% of the target. - (4) The maximum award payable under the LTIP is 200% of the target. - (5) Shows the number of stock options granted under the IPA Plan by the Compensation Committee on January 26, 2009.
+Assuming any payment is earned, the minimum amount payable under the LTIP is 6.25% of the target.

+(4) The maximum award payable under the LTIP is 200% of the target.

+(5) Shows the number of stock options granted under the IPA Plan by the Compensation Committee on January 26, 2009.
 Under the 2009 award agreements, options have a ten-year term and vest in three equal installments on the first, second, and third anniversary of the date of grant.
 Options expire 30 days following termination of employment, except in the case of death, disability, divestiture, layoff, or retirement.
 In the event of death or disability, all outstanding options vest immediately and expire ten years after the date of grant (i.e., the normal expiration date of the award).
 In the event of layoff, the term of any outstanding options remains ten years and the options become exercisable on the date the options would have otherwise vested had the NEO remained our employee.
 In the event of divestiture, the options become exercisable on the date the options would have otherwise vested and any outstanding options terminate five years from the effective date of the divestiture or on the option's normal expiration date, whichever occurs first.
-In the event of retirement on or after the first vesting date, the term of any outstanding options does not change and the options become exercisable on the date the options would have otherwise vested.
-Retirement before the first vesting date results in forfeiture of the options.
-Upon a change in control, all options vest immediately. - (6) The assumptions used for determining the grant date fair value are set forth in Note 12 to our financial statements contained in our Annual Report.
+In the event of retirement on or after the first vesting date, the term of any outstanding options does not change and the options become exercisable on the date the options become the effective date of retirement on or after the first vesting date, the term of any outstanding options does not change and the options become exercisable on the date the options west immediately.

+(6) The assumptions used for determining the grant date fair value are set forth in Note 12 to our financial statements contained in our Annual Report.
 The grant date fair value for the January 26, 2009 equity awards was \$14.92 for each option and \$82.52 for each RSU granted on January 26, 2009.
 The grant date fair value does not change to reflect changes in our stock price after the grant date.